OpenBankingUK/read-write-api-docs-pub/resources and data models/pisp/International Payments.md

 ## Overview

-The International Payments resource is used by a PISP to initiate an International Payment.
+The International Payments resources (international-payment-consents and international-payments) are used by a PISP to initiate an International Payment.

 This resource description should be read in conjunction with a compatible Payment Initiation API Profile.